 STAR conferences.
 The Opening and Closing Conferences serve as bookends for the summer experience.
 The Opening Conference serves as both an orientation to STAR and an introduction to the teacher-researcher identity through inspiring presentations and engaging, hands-on workshops.
 The Closing Conference, on the other hand, is a research showcase and networking opportunity where STAR Fellows present their research to one another as well as to the broader STEM education community.

-Click here to download the program for the 2013 STAR Closing Conference.
+Click here to download the program for last year's 2013 STAR Closing Conference.

 Click here to download a flyer to advertise the 2014 STAR Program to your friends, students, and colleagues.